-Employees in positions allocated to this level perform standard diagnostic in-vivo studies, using radioactive materials and gamma- or beta-detection equipment.
+Employees in positions allocated to this level perform standard diagnostic in-vivo/in-vitro studies, using radioactive materials and radiation detection equipment.
 They may also perform basic computer operations.
 They work under the direct supervision of an upper-level staff.